 CDIM survey data collection is managed by Alliance Surveys staff, who will provide a report including survey section summary results for authors about one month after survey closure.
 About one month prior to their planned launch date, the CDIM Annual Surveys is submitted by AAIM Surveys staff to an institutional review board (IRB) for compliance with human subjects research protections.
 AAIM Surveys staff hold valid certificates in human subjects research training.

 After receiving the de-identified dataset and summary results from your survey section, a committee section liaison will be available to coordinate secondary data analysis requests from AAIM Surveys staff if you do not have access to data analysis support or cannot conduct a secondary analysis.
 The liaison also will contribute to the drafting of a scholarly work in addition to providing input on appropriate journal selection for successful publication.
-Typically, AAIM Surveys staff also provide a draft survey methods section as a “template” for inclusion in a scholarly work.
+Typically, AAIM Surveys staff also provide a draft survey methods section as a (to be modified accordingly by authors) for inclusion in a scholarly work.

 It is the goal of the committee to publish the data from each section of the Annual Survey in a timely manner.
 Primary authors are expected to produce a draft manuscript within six months of receiving their de-identified dataset from the Annual Survey.